 BESTTERRACOTTA PAINT FOR USING WITH A NATURAL STONE FIREPLACE

 ‘The palette has moved on from the stippled paint-effect Tuscany style of the Nineties,’ says Tor Vivian of Tor Interiors.
-‘Update it with muted colours, such as dove grey, or stronger colours like teal, black and white to create a warm space with graphic accents.’
+‘Update it with muted colours, such as dove grey, or stronger colours like teal (opens in new tab), black (opens in new tab) and white (opens in new tab) to create a warm space with graphic accents.’

 BESTTERRACOTTA PAINTFOR LIFTING A SHADY ROOM